Title

 Add the Trust SDK to your Gradle Project

-To get started with the the Trust SDK, begin by adding the SDK to your Gradle project.
+Alternatively, to get started with the the Trust SDK using Gradle, begin by adding the SDK to your Gradle project.

 Copy the following AAR files to your module 'libs' folder.
 If you don't have a 'libs' folder then create one.
 New projects module 'libs' folder location should be 'My Application/app/libs'.